THE WHAREKIRAUPONGA UNDERGROUND MINE

 DEWATERING

-OceanaGold Waihi expects to encounter some water inflows during the operation of the mine.
-Water inflows, together with any water used in the mining process, would be pumped to surface holding ponds at the Willow’s Road Portal.
-We are proposing that this water would then be pumped to the existing OceanaGold Waihi Water Treatment Plant for treatment if not suitable for onsite discharge.
-Boreholes would be drilled ahead of workings to detect water bearing structures and appropriate mitigation applied to avoid significant water inflows.
+OceanaGold Waihi expects to encounter water inflows during the operation of the mine.
+Water inflows, together with any water used in the mining process would be pumped to the existing OceanaGold Waihi Water Treatment Plant for treatment if not suitable for onsite discharge.
+Boreholes would be drilled ahead of workings to detect water bearing structures and appropriate mitigation applied to avoid any surface impacts.

 VENTILATION RAISES

-Ventilation raises, providing fresh air supply to the Wharekirauponga Underground Mine, would be required to supply sufficient air for a safe working environment and to provide emergency exits.
+Ventilation raises, providing fresh air supply to the Wharekirauponga Underground Mine, would be required to supply sufficient air for a safe working environment and as emergency exits.

-Based on the current design, we are proposing to construct five ventilation raises.
-Four of these would be within the Forest Park area, either on Forest Park administered by the Department of Conservation (DOC) or on unformed Hauraki District Council road reserve.
-The fifth would be located on private land off Willows Road near the tunnel portal.
+Based on the current design, we are proposing to construct up to five ventilation raises.
+Four of these would be within the Forest Park area, either on Forest Park administered by the Department of Conservation, or on unformed Hauraki District Council road reserve.
+The fifth would be located on company land near the tunnel portal.

-OceanaGold Waihi is proposing that stringent ecological conditions be applied, to ensure that sites are appropriately selected to mitigate adverse effects on flora and fauna, habitat values, and to minimise landscape disturbance.
+OceanaGold Waihi is proposing that stringent ecological conditions be applied to ensure that sites are appropriately selected to minimise adverse effects on ecological and landscape values.

-We will ensure minimal disruption and carry out detailed technical studies before we embark on any tunnelling.
+We will ensure minimal disruption and carry out detailed technical studies before we embark on any shaft construction.
 Studies are ongoing to ensure that the vent locations have minimal effect on the environment and are placed to avoid areas of high value habitat.

 These raises would be temporary structures in place for the life of the mine and would be fully rehabilitated upon completion of mining.
-The construction of the ventilation raises would occur from the underground, with the final surface footprint being approximately 12 m x 12 m each.
+The construction of the ventilation raises would occur from the surface via helicopter support.
+The initial construction footprint would be up to 900 square metres.

-Based on the current design, we are proposing to construct five ventilation raises.
-Four of these would be within the Forest Park area, either on Forest Park administered by the Department of Conservation (DOC) or on unformed Hauraki District Council road reserve.
-The fifth would be located on private land off Willows Road near the tunnel portal.
+Based on the current design, we are proposing to construct up to five ventilation raises.
+Four of these would be within the Forest Park area, either on Forest Park administered by the Department of Conservation, or on unformed Hauraki District Council road reserve.
+The fifth would be located on company land near the tunnel portal.

-OceanaGold Waihi is proposing that stringent ecological conditions be applied, to ensure that sites are appropriately selected to mitigate adverse effects on flora and fauna, habitat values, and to minimise landscape disturbance.
+OceanaGold Waihi is proposing that stringent ecological conditions be applied to ensure that sites are appropriately selected to minimise adverse effects on ecological and landscape values.

-We will ensure minimal disruption and carry out detailed technical studies before we embark on any tunnelling.
+We will ensure minimal disruption and carry out detailed technical studies before we embark on any shaft construction.
 Studies are ongoing to ensure that the vent locations have minimal effect on the environment and are placed to avoid areas of high value habitat.

 These raises would be temporary structures in place for the life of the mine and would be fully rehabilitated upon completion of mining.
-The construction of the ventilation raises would occur from the underground, with the final surface footprint being approximately 12 m x 12 m each.
+The construction of the ventilation raises would occur from the surface via helicopter support.
+The initial construction footprint would be up to 900 square metres.

 WILLOWS ROAD SURFACE INFRASTRUCTURE

-To facilitate the construction and maintenance of the tunnels, some surface infrastructure would need to be constructed at the Willows Road farm property.
+To facilitate the construction of the tunnels and operation of the Wharekirauponga underground mine, some surface infrastructure would need to be constructed at the Willows Road property.

 SITE ACCESS ROADS

-A sealed private road from the western end of Willows Road onto the site would need to be constructed.
-A haul road constructed of rock would be established from the portal to the rock stockpiles, with a connection to a workshop and a wash pad.
+A sealed private road from the northern end of Willows Road onto the site would need to be constructed.
+A haul road would be established from the portal to the rock stockpile, with a connection to a workshop and a wash pad.

 SITE SERVICES